kevinyswong/kevinyswong.github.io/index.md

 this in common, an instinctive understanding of what doesn't work.
 To be clear, I need to add a disclaimer that I am not an elitist.
-Conventional happy stories have a time and place, and the market that caters to it, with public's appetite for it, have the purpose of leisure and recreation for normal people who have jobs in the day and families at home, and the producers for this market are bounds and away more influential than any avant-garde conception sequestered in exclusive circles.
+Conventional happy stories have a time and place, and the market that caters to it, with public's appetite for it, have the purpose of leisure and entertainment for normal people who have jobs in the day and families at home, and the producers for this market are bounds and away more influential than any avant-garde conception sequestered in exclusive circles.
 I enjoyed THE GAME OF THRONES too, but don't expect me to